/ Minooka Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a lasting condition, you may be entitled to further compensation under Illinois law.
-These benefits are intended to make up for the lasting impact of your injury on your future employment potential.
+If your occupational accident results in a lasting condition, you may be able to receive ongoing financial support under Illinois law.
+These entitlements are designed to account for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: